Trees in conservation areas

-If you wish to undertake work to a tree(s) (over 75mm in diameter, measured at 1.5 m above ground level.), you are required to notify the Council of your intention to carry out that work at least six weeks before the works are undertaken
+Most trees in conservation areas are protected.
+If you wish to carry out work to a tree(s) in a conservation area that measures over 75mm in diameter (measured at 1.5 metres above ground level), you are required to notify us of your intention to carry out that work at least six weeks before the works are undertaken.

-If the Council considers that the works would have a detrimental impact on the character and appearance of the Conservation Area and that the tree(s) has significant public visual amenity, the Tree Officer will normally try to negogiate with the tree owner or applicant to ensure that the notification is amended appropriately.
-If an acceptable amendment cannot be achieved, a Tree Preservation Order will be served to protect the tree(s).
+If we consider that the works would have a detrimental impact on the character and appearance of the conservation area and that the tree(s) has significant public visual amenity, we will normally try to contact you to see if the notification can be amended.
+If an acceptable amendment cannot be agreed, a Tree Preservation Order will be served to protect the tree(s).

 For more information on trees in conservation areas, please look at our trees - frequently asked questions web page.